Gummy Shark

 Area restrictions

-The dorsal and pectoral fins must remain attached to all shark until they are landed.
+The dorsal and pectoral fins must remain attached to all shark until they are brought above the high-water mark.
+The diagram shows which fins may be removed to bleed a shark.

 Habitat